HBS Faculty Research: The Inspiration and the Impact

 Rebecca Greenbaum (MBA 2017) saw earning an MBA as “the bridge between being a leader in the military and being a leader in the business world.”

-Tami Kim, a doctoral student at HBS, is conducting research into how the restaurant business could benefit from transparency—literally—by making it possible for chefs and diners to see one another.
+Doctoral student Tami Kim is conducting research into how the restaurant business could benefit from transparency by making it possible for chefs and diners to see one another.

 Impact is Transformational: Educational Innovation